 Fault in a rear-end automobile accident is not automatic.
 While the rear driver is often at fault for following too closely or distracted driving, the lead driver can also be at fault.
 Moreover, another vehicle, pedestrian, or even road conditions may have been a contributing cause of a rear-end collision.

 In order to recover damages after an injury accident, the injury victims generally need to show the defendant was negligent.
-The elements for negligence in California require showing:
+The elements for negligence require showing:

 - The defendant owed the victim a duty of care;